This beginner fungi course is a starting guide to the skills and knowledge required to begin identifying UK fungi in the field.

 Your course will take place in our Malham Tarn centre based in a Georgian fishing lodge situated on the northern shore, surrounded by the 147-hectare Malham Tarn National Nature reserve in North Yorkshire.

 PLEASE NOTE the course fee is for tuition only.
-There is no accommodation provided with this course.
-If you would like to book accommodation, lunch and an evening meal at Malham Tarn, please email [email protected]
+There is no accommodation or sustenance provided with this course.
+Please use the suggested links below if you require local accommodation.

 Bookings will close sooner if course capacity is reached